What Were the Effects of Colonialism?

 (i) Revolt of 1857 – The First War of Independence

 The Revolt of 1857, also known as the Sepoy Mutiny, was the first major challenge to British rule.
-It was triggered by military grievances, religious insults, and widespread resentment against oppressive policies.
+Military grievances, religious insults, and widespread resentment against oppressive policies triggered it.

 Reasons:

-• Heavy land taxes that impoverished farmers and zamindars.
+- Heavy lanes that impoverished farmers and zamindars.

 Results:

-• The rebellion failed militarily but sparked national awakening.
+- The rebellion failed militarily, but it sparked a national awakening.

 (ii) Growth of the National Movement (1885–1947)